So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 STEP 1.
 UNDERSTAND WHAT “APP STORE OPTIMIZATION” IS AND WHY IT’S IMPORTANT

-The App Store has a ranking criteria in much the same way that Google has a ranking criteria for the websites it lists on its SERPS (search engine results pages) for specific keyword searches.
-That’s why you can optimize your app in the App Store and make it appear higher up in search results pages.
+The App Store has an app ranking criteria in much the same way that Google has a ranking criteria for the websites it lists on its SERPS (search engine results pages) for specific keyword searches.
+That’s why you can optimize your app in the App Store, integrate the right App Store keywords, and make it appear higher up in search results pages.

-Put another way: If you neglect ASO, no one will be able to find your app!
+Put another way: If you neglect app optimization, no one will be able to find your app!
 It’s just like if you have a website but neglect to optimize it for the search engines.
 No one will be able to find it either.

 If you think that ASO is something you shouldn’t take seriously, think again.
 Look at these two stunning pieces of data about how people download and use their apps: